wutwwx/AFCS/README.md

 ## Authors & Acknowledgements

-This toolbox is developed and maintained by:
+This simulator is developed and maintained by:

 - Wenxiang Wu (Wuhan University of Technology)
 - Chenguang Liu (Wuhan University of Technology)